mikegagnon/tic-tac-toe/README.md

 1. the nodes contain game states
 2. the children of a parent, are represent the game states that are one step away from the parent.

 Game trees might be easier to visualize than to explain in English.
+Here is an abridged diagram for the Tic Tac Toe game tree:

 <img src="game-tree-1.png">